Pernell Whitaker vs. Gary Jacobs

-Pernell Whitaker vs. Gary Jacobs, billed as "Summer's Blockbuster" was a professional boxing match contested on August 26, 1995 for the WBC and lineal welterweight titles.
+Pernell Whitaker vs. Gary Jacobs, billed as Summer's Blockbuster, was a professional boxing match contested on August 26, 1995 for the WBC welterweight title.

 Background

 In his previous fight, Pernell Whitaker had won the WBA super welterweight from Julio César Vásquez to become the fourth man to win world titles in four different weight classes.
 Immediately following the victory, Whitaker would vacate the super welterweight title and announced that he would return to the welterweight division to make a mandatory defense of his WBC welterweight title against Gary Jacobs.
 Jacobs was the number-one ranked welterweight contender by the WBC but was not viewed as a serious threat to Whitaker and was instilled as a 20–1 underdog.
 When Whitaker was asked about his quality of opponent, he stated "I don't pick and choose who I fight.
 This is something I have to do if I'm going to represent the WBC."

 Then-WBA welterweight champion Ike Quartey was originally scheduled to defend his title against Andrew Murray on the undercard, but Quartey instead made the defense in France three days prior.